0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 ## Input

-The transaction kernel program receives two type of inputs, public inputs via the `operand_stack` and secret inputs via the `advice_provider`.
+The transaction kernel program receives two types of inputs, public inputs via the `operand_stack` and secret inputs via the `advice_provider`.

 The operand stack holds the global inputs which serve as a commitment to the data being provided via the advice provider.